davidpicard/HoMM/README.md

 /!\ Help welcome: DM me on twitter (https://twitter.com/david_picard), or submit an issue, or email me!

 ### Changelog
+- 20240122: diffusion branch is merged.
+Imagenet models are still training and improving.
 - 20240120: metrics are fixed.
 Diffusion branch started. imagenet classification progress (53%->60%).
 - 20240119: support for lightning and hydra added!
 Welcome to the multigpu world!